alexandercerutti/node-telegram-keyboard-wrapper/README.md

 | ---------- | ----------- | ---- | -------- | ------------- |
 | rowIndex | The row to be emptied. | Integer | _false_ | n/a |

-Returns the object itself (chaining) with `length` property for keyboard rows length and `lastRow` to keep trace of which was the emptied row.
+Returns the object itself for chaining with `lastRow` property to keep trace of which was the emptied row.

 ##### .popRow()